 Remodel one: This page is information and photos of a recent remodel of a senior assisted living apartment.

-If one picture is worth a thousand words, hopefully this page is worth 18,000!!
+If one picture is worth a thousand words, hopefully this page is worth a lot more than that!

 These before and after photos represent the results of a project I completed September 2008 for a disabled senior citizen who resides in an assisted living facility.
-Permission was obtained to repaint and remodel the apartment prior to the start of the project.
+Permission was obtained from the owner to repaint and remodel the apartment prior to the start of the project.